mcarneiro/gs/README.md

         }
     }

-Note that the $media parameter must be used on all calls.
+Note that the $grid parameter must be used on all calls.
 That's a SASS limitation regarding scopes.
 Also, remember that @extend can't be used inside media-queries calls.

+#### media-query mixin

 ## Roadmap